T-Beattie/adventuregame/README.md

 5. Adjust the descriptions of each Cell to be dynamic, where if the user alters the state of the Cell its reflected in the description.
 6. Implement Characters - add characters that you could have conversations with and get clues on where to go and what to do.
 7. An RPG system - Add in health and experience, with stats.
 Complete with a fighting system with monsters.
+8. A ASCII map - Some test users had trouble knowing where they were in the map.
+Having a map display to allow players to see the general layout would help them traverse the environment.

 ## License